 For example, I have a new technology-site client that require the articles to be written like newspaper style with very specific rules such as what type of sources that should be linked to the article; numbers above 10 needs to be written alphabetically; when referring to companies, the word “it” and not “they” should be used, etc. It’s their site; therefore, they have their own rules.
 I’m sure that if you own a blog and welcome guest posts you have your own rules as well, don’t you?

 Where Else can you Find Good Writing Gigs that Pay Big Buck?

-Beside what was said above, there are good writer’s sites out there that can provide good writing gigs.
+Besides what was said above, there are good writer’s sites out there that can provide good writing gigs.
 To find them you have to do some research and see which ones work for you or not.
 Of course, it goes without saying that those sites are looking for good and experienced writers.
-If you are one of them, you can check sites such as FreelanceWriting.com, freelancewritinggigs.com, demandstudios.com, freelancewritersden.com and freelanceswitch.com to name just a few.
+If you are one of them, you can check sites such as FreelanceWriting.com, freelancewritinggigs.com, demandstudios.com, and freelancewritersden.com to name just a few.
 Be aware that some of those writers’ platforms require a monthly fee, but if you are at that level in your writing career it’s totally worth it.